 Consultants are generally approached according to their expertise in the system in question to advise, solve problems and get results.
 They are frequently directive in what should or should not be done to meet goals.

 In training programs, the goals are defined by the mentor, usually based on their own experience in the field or a path they have already taken.
 The focus is learning and performance rather than fulfillment and information is often general rather than specific to your unique situation.

 Discussions with close friends and family on your goals for the future are typically influenced by their own agendas and perceptions they have formed of you.
 This increase in emotional involvement and lack of accountability for the changes you want to make can seriously impact your objectives and vision and may prevent you from generating your own solution.

 Life coaches use proven formula and tools to reach the client’s goals by facilitating moving into the possibilities, stepping out of the box and taking action.
 Coaches listen for their client’s vision and resistance and affirm the essence of what they heard to provide clarity.
-They focus is on the present moment and future enhancement only glancing back to draw on past experience.
-Coaches rarely ask “Why”, but focus on “What”, and “How” to promote self discovery and support client generation of their own solution.
+They focus on the present moment and future enhancement, only glancing back to draw on past experience.
+Coaches rarely ask “Why”, but focus on “What”, and “How” to promote self-discovery and support client generation of their own solution.
 The client is viewed as creative, resourceful and whole, and an expert in their own life and what they need.